Joe2k/Conway-Game-Of-Life/README.md

     -   **TestLogic.java** - This class has multiple tests to test the logic of our game and keeps a check on the input and output.
     -   **TestSuite.java** - This class encapsulates the TestBoard and TestLogic classes and runs alls the tests once this class in instantiated in the TestGame class.

+## Documentation

+You can checkout the documentation created with Doxygen [here](https://joe2k.github.io/Conway-Game-Of-Life/).

 ## Steps Followed to do this Project

 -   Started with the Display class to get the inputs from user.